cocos/cocos-docs/en/editor/publish/setup-native-development.md

 - **Android SDK**: choose the `Android SDK Location` path just noted in Android Studio SDK Manager window (the directory of Android SDK should include folders like `build-tools`, `platforms`, etc.).
 Skip this if there is no need to compile for the Android platform.

-Close the window after configuration is completed.
+After the configuration is complete, Creator will automatically save it.

 > **Note**: the configuration will work when building native project.
 If the configuration not work, please try to set these settings to **System Environment** manually: `NDK_ROOT`, `ANDROID_SDK_ROOT`.